Cooking From Scratch 101

 Cooking From Scratch Recipes

 - 1 cup butter

 - 1 cup flour

 Melt the butter, add the flour and quickly start whisking it.
 This makes a roux.
 Once it’s smooth and thoroughly mixed, add the milk and keep on whisking, until smooth.
 This is good for making mac and cheese, Cream Chipped Beef and even gravy.

-- Mac and cheese: you just add about two cups of grated cheese, stir until its melted and creamy.
-Add some cooked and drained macaroni, stir until smooth.
+- Mac and cheese: you just add about two cups of grated cheese, and stir until it’s melted and creamy.
+Add some cooked and drained macaroni, and stir until smooth.

 - Creamed Tuna on toast or biscuits: just add a can of tuna (drained) to the white sauce.
 Serve with peas.

 - Chicken a la King: add some leftover chopped chicken (2 cups) to the white sauce, 4 ounces of chopped pimentos, and some mushrooms.
 Serve over cooked rice.